CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 ========================

 CICE is written in FORTRAN90 and runs on platforms using UNIX, LINUX, and other operating systems.
+The current coding standard is Fortran2003 with use of Fortran2008 feature CONTIGUOUS in the 1d evp solver.
 The code is based on a two-dimensional horizontal orthogonal grid that is broken into two-dimensional horizontal blocks and parallelized over blocks with MPI and OpenMP threads.
 The code also includes some optimizations